Improve Customer Service Experience With an Automated Mailroom

 Consider the digital transformation of familiar industries in the past decade.
 Online medical records have replaced those clunky charts that once filled shelf after shelf in doctors’ offices.
 Students get e-textbooks instead of weighing down their backpacks with “doorstops” that have to be returned or sold back later.
-And retail establishments now give the option for e-receipts so you don’t have to manage a wallet full of crinkled receipts just to make a return.
+And retail establishments now give the option for e-receipts, so you don’t have to manage a wallet full of crinkled receipts just to make a return.

 Here are just a few specific reasons companies are digitizing mailroom processes:

 Digital processes reduce the number of people who touch a package or piece of mail, minimizing loss and theft.
 They close up margins of error and ensure that mail gets into the right hands.

 Going digital can minimize human contact, which matters during the global pandemic.

 Good mailroom software can reduce the amount of paper mail that must be stored in mailrooms.
 It also ensures that space for packages is used efficiently and that packages are moved on to the correct recipients as soon as possible.

 Digital scan-and-sort programs can be administered from a wide variety of devices, which makes them far more versatile than the traditional hand-held bar scanner, but above all, they are more accurate.
 Features like optical character recognition eliminate the need for error-prone manual input, and artificial intelligence can even help fill in the blanks on labels that are obscured or partially missing.

 Digital systems allow for quick communications between the mailroom and recipients.
 People know right away what is delivered and can easily signal their intentions regarding pickup or delivery so that things aren’t left languishing in the mailroom.

 Software allows you to search mail in different ways, such as by sender, recipient and date, so you have quick, organized access to mail and processes.

 Mailroom attendants and mail recipients alike benefit from the fact that things like mail scans and delivery updates can be accessed from anywhere and at any time.

 Mailroom software is typically the domain of medium to large organizations, but even small entities are jumping on the bandwagon with cost-effective, scalable mailroom apps.
 At PackageX, our clients have called our internal mail systems “crazy fast” and reported that they have sped up their processes by 95%.You can also use our ROI calculator to see how much you could be saving by switching over.